The cat was a clear-cut blackmail job. And Evil Granny had a hand in it big time.

 And so it was.
 The cat was escorted back to the dairy shop, where it spent the last days of pregnancy being pampered with cream, milk and cottage cheese, gave birth to a 10-kitten litter of fluffy white balls, which were almost immediately adopted by the shop staff and patrons, and continued living happily ever after without little monsters chasing it along the corridor.

-A month later, my parents brought home a little fur-ball, that I unimaginatively called Tishka.
-He played with me all right, and developed an amazing ability to jump on the walls to an almost shoulder height, and slide along the wallpapers on his claws.
+A month later, my parents brought home a little fur-ball, that I unimaginatively called Tishka (the quiet one).
+He played with me all right, and developed an amazing ability to jump on the walls to an almost shoulder height, and slide down with claws full of wallpapers.
 I swear I did not train him to do this!

 He grew to be a magnificent, long-haired and bushy-tailed cat, and lived to the ripe old age of 21.
 Throughout all these years we had shredded wallpapers and cat hair on our clothes and in our food and loved the cat dearly.